ChumaSuey/portfolioQA/README.md

-Test case for USDQC (USA Doom and Quake community) https://docs.google.com/spreadsheets/d/16i7hU1vT-_k6SWPZdEpwHKtkzYj15Tv5rH6sgtSNPS4/edit?usp=sharing I playtested every custom level for Quake 2 in the most famous database, i classified them with spreadsheets and got the best for our server.
+Test case for USDQC (USA Doom and Quake community) https://docs.google.com/spreadsheets/d/16i7hU1vT-_k6SWPZdEpwHKtkzYj15Tv5rH6sgtSNPS4/edit?usp=sharing

+Playtested every custom level for Quake 2 in the most famous database, i classified them with spreadsheets and got the best for our server.

 * Bug report for videogames